 - The student is responsible for finding and securing placement in their desired internship experience.
 SGSUP does NOT place a student in an internship.

-- Students cannot earn internship credit for duties performed as part of their current full-time position.
+- Students cannot earn internship credit for duties performed as part of their current employment.

 - The experience must correspond with an ASU C session term such as spring (Jan – May), summer (May – July), fall (Aug – Dec).